nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Note**
 * The message `0 flashcards listed!` occurs when:
-    * There are no flash cards scheduled for today's review.
+    * There are no flash cards scheduled for review at the time when the command is executed.

 ###  Starts review session : `start`